-NATIONAL PEANUT DAY
+NATIONAL PEANUT DAY | SEPTEMBER 13

-On September 13 National Peanut Day pays homage to mighty and tasty peanut.
+On September 13th National Peanut Day pays homage to mighty and tasty peanut.

 Likely originating in South America around 3,500 years ago, this legume is not a nut.
-They grow underground like potatoes.
+They grow underground, like potatoes.
 Since they are an edible seed that forms in a pod, they belong to the family Leguminosae with peas and beans.
 When it comes to plants packing protein power, peanuts provide a whopping 8 grams per ounce, more than any other nut according to The Peanut Institute.
 And remember, it’s not a nut!
 Nuts grow on trees.

-For the longest time, livestock gained the greatest benefit from all these nutrients.
-Until modern methods came along, planting and harvesting peanuts were a labor intensive and risky endeavors for farmers.
+For the longest time, livestock gained the most significant benefit from all these nutrients.
+Until modern methods came along, planting and harvesting peanuts were labor-intensive and risky endeavors for farmers.
 Gradually their popularity grew.
-From Civil War soldiers who found a fondness for them to PT Barnum’s traveling circus.
+Civil War soldiers found a fondness for them, and so did fans of PT Barnum’s traveling circus.
 But what made it possible for peanuts to be grown in abundance was an advancement in farm technology.
 Just like the cotton gin revolutionized the cotton industry, planters and harvesters transformed not only the peanut farm but farming the world over.

 Buy me some peanuts and Cracker Jack ~ lyric from Take Me Out to the Ballgame (1908) by Jack Norworth and Albert Von Tilzer.